elich11/ffmpeg4android/README.md

         }

-Make sure your device contains the in.mp4 file (small mp4 file for the tests).
+Make sure your device contains the in.mp4 file (small mp4 file for the tests), in this location:
+/sdcard/videokit/in.mp4